barla-x88/SkipYouTubeAd/README.md

 ## Update

-Now works with Non-skippable Ads
+Oct-15-2023 - Now works with Non-skippable Ads Nov-18-2023 - Updated to work with the recent changes on youtube

 ## How to Install